co-relab/co-relab_source/README.md

 `git fetch upstream`
 `git checkout master`
 `git merge upstream/master`

+If you get conflicts you will have to resolve them before it will let you merge.
+IF you want to overwrite your local changes with the main repo you can "stash" your files like this:
+`git stash save --keep-index`

+If you don't want to keep your stashed files, drop them:
+`git stash drop`

 10. At this point, just follow instructions in the R script to edit the page.
 Once you're done, you'll "Commit" those changes, "Push" them back to your fork (these steps in R Studio).
 Then, you'll submit a Pull Request on GitHub.com.
 Your changes will be live when the admin for the co-relab GitHub account merges the changes.